 Fermented foods and their benefits

-I have discovered fermented dairy products, which have changed my life and my health.
-These fermented foods have been staples of diets for centuries, as it was the only way to preserve dairy products in the days before refrigeration.
+Fermented foods have been staples of diets for centuries, as it was the only way to preserve dairy products in the days before refrigeration.
 Their popularity had decreased when new forms of food preservation were discovered.

-However, new research is showing there are health benefits with these foods that can’t be derived from any modern day food processing means.
+However, new research is showing there are health benefits with these foods that can’t be derived from any modern-day food processing means.